1969 Pennsylvania Turnpike shootings: Perpetrator

-Donald Martin Lambright (born Donald Martin Perry; May 21, 1938 – April 5, 1969) was the son of comedian Stepin Fetchit, though they only met two years before Lambright's death.
+Donald Martin Lambright (born Donald Martin Perry; May 21, 1938 – April 5, 1969) was the biological son of comedian Stepin Fetchit, though they only met two years before Lambright's death.
 A child of divorce, he took the name of his stepfather, Dr. Middleton Hugher Lambright Jr. (November 7, 1908 - June 14, 1999), a thoracic surgeon in Cleveland.
 He grew up in New York City and Cleveland.
 He studied political science at Lincoln University in Oxford, Pennsylvania, after being discharged from the US Air Force in 1961, following four years of service and two tours in Vietnam.
 Just before the shooting, he quit his job at the Ohio state employment office in Cleveland.